Ultraplot/ultraplot/docs/why.rst

 UltraPlot also makes all colormap and color cycle names case-insensitive, and colormaps are automatically reversed or cyclically shifted 180 degrees if you append ``'_r'`` or ``'_s'`` to any colormap name.
-These features are powered by `~ultraplot.colors.ColormapDatabase`, which replaces matplotlib's native colormap database.
+These features are powered by :class:`~ultraplot.colors.ColormapDatabase`, which replaces matplotlib's native colormap database.

 Links